Check out this section of the Year One page for the most recent information!

 Welcome to Year 1!

-If you are unable to attend but would like to ask me something please feel free to introduce yourself after school or drop me an email at firstname.lastname@example.org As a working parent myself, I appreciate how tricky it can be to speak to your child's teacher in person, I will always endeavor to respond to emails the same day or alternatively send me a letter or ring the school office.
+If you would like to ask me something please feel free to introduce yourself (I'm gradually recognising more and more faces at the gates each day) after school or drop me an email at firstname.lastname@example.org As a working parent myself, I appreciate how tricky it can be to speak to your child's teacher in person, I will always endeavor to respond to emails the same day or alternatively send me a letter or ring the school office.

 We had a fantastic time visiting the Life Centre in Newcastle.
 Starting the day with an exciting trip on the Metro, we arrived in good time and went straight to look at the Dino-jaws exhibition.
 This wet our appetite for our fossil workshop where we learnt more about ancient creatures and the bones that have been left behind.
 We also watched 'Little Bear' in the Planetarium and a disgusting, yet insigthful 'Poo show.'
 To finish the day we brushed up on our science skills in the Brain Zone before returning to the Metro to catch our ride home.
 What a great day!